-- Regular Content – Providing regular, quality blog content is a signal used by search engines to rank your blog.
+- Regular Content – Providing regular, quality blog content is a signal search engines use to rank your blog.

-- Rules – By running a blog giveaway, you have more control over your giveaway rules and can avoid the restrictions placed on you by social media platforms.
+- Rules – By running a giveaway on your blog, you have more control over your giveaway rules and can avoid the restrictions on social media platforms.

 How to Run a Giveaway on Your Blog

-To set up and launch a contest on your blog, follow the steps we’ve provided below.
-They’ll walk you through the entire process from choosing the best giveaway tool to picking a winner for your contest.
+To host a contest on your blog, follow the steps we’ve provided in our blog giveaways how-to below.
+They’ll walk you through the entire process, from choosing the best giveaway tool to picking a winner for your contest.

 Let’s get to it!

-Yet for this tutorial, we’ll be using RafflePress, the best WordPress giveaway plugin for bloggers.
+Yet, for this tutorial, we’ll use RafflePress, the best WordPress giveaway plugin for bloggers.

-Since the majority of bloggers use WordPress, RafflePress is the best choice because it’s built from the ground-up for WordPress users.
+Since most bloggers use WordPress, RafflePress is the best choice because it’s built from the ground up for WordPress users.

-What this means for bloggers is an easy way to build and host your giveaway.
-Plus, there are all the benefits of built-in social sharing features to grow your blog, increase followers, and attract more website traffic.
+For bloggers, what that means is an easy way to build and host your giveaway.
+There are built-in social sharing features to grow your blog, increase followers, and attract more website traffic.

-Next up, it’s time to decide what prize you’ll be offering to your readers.
+Next up, it’s time to decide what prize you’ll offer your readers.

-When you’re choosing a giveaway prize, there are some key things to keep in mind.
+When choosing a giveaway prize, keep in mind some essential things.
 Your prize should first be something that encourages people to enter your contest.
 That means it needs to be relevant to your audience and something desirable enough to spur them into action.